inspire365/twemproxy/README.md

 **twemproxy** (pronounced "two-em-proxy"), aka **nutcracker** is a fast and lightweight proxy for [memcached](http://www.memcached.org/) and [redis](http://redis.io/) protocol.
 It was built primarily to reduce the number of connections to the caching servers on the backend.
 This, together with protocol pipelining and sharding enables you to horizontally scale your distributed caching architecture.

+## What I do to twemproxy

+I change ketama hash to **consistent hash** and also forward a copy of data to the next node of the hash ring.
+This makes twemproxy like [Amazon Dynamo](http://www.read.seas.harvard.edu/~kohler/class/cs239-w08/decandia07dynamo.pdf).
+It will be better for node failure.

 ## Build

 To build twemproxy from [distribution tarball](https://drive.google.com/open?id=0B6pVMMV5F5dfMUdJV25abllhUWM&authuser=0):